porco-rosso-j/fvm-assurage/README.md

 - Termination Penalty

 ## Test
-`test` deploys the whole contracts and simulate the core logics in `AssurageManager.sol`, such as insurance applications/activation, claim filings and payments.
+`AssurageSetup.t.sol` deploys the whole contracts and `PolicyOperations.t.sol` simulates and tests the core logics in `AssurageManager.sol`, such as insurance applications/activation, claim filings and payments.

 `forge build`
 `forge test`